jmchor/activity_logger/README.md

-# TaskTastrophe - So your task don't become a desaster
+# TaskTastrophe - Don't let your tasks become a desaster

 ## Project Description